Dealing with nuisance calls and spam.

 If someone calls asking for this information, you shouldn't provide it.
 Instead, you should hang up and call the phone number on your account statement, in the phone book, or on the company's or government department's website to check whether the call was genuine.
 You should wait at least five minutes before making the call - this ensures the line has cleared and you're not still speaking to the fraudster or an accomplice.

 You can report it to the police by calling 101 or 999 if the crime is in progress.
-Calls to these numbers are free and available 24 hours a day 7 days a week.
+Calls to 999 are free and available 24 hours a day 7 days a week.
+Calls to 101 are charged at 15p per call and available 24 hours a day 7 days a week.